weekplan/www/_posts/2013-08-03-how-to-hack-your-to-do-list-video.md

 tags: [video]
 ---

 This great video explains some great concepts to use when using Week Plan, like why it is important to dump all your tasks out of your mind.

- <iframe width="560" height="315" src="//www.youtube.com/embed/Xduzwk04l2E?list=UUoPlipOfn_kc1y1q7sXN5yQ" frameborder="0" allowfullscreen></iframe>
+{% include youtube.html id="Xduzwk04l2E" %}